-Our first targets will be Woolworths and Wesfarmers, which both performed poorly in our survey of the policies and procedures aimed at ensuring people’s human rights aren’t violated within company supply chains.
-Woolworths and Wesfarmers complex and extensive agricultural supply chains expose them to significant risks: recently we’ve seen reports of extreme labour exploitation on Australian farms, not to mention the slave-like conditions people work in, in other parts of the globe, to produce products which end up on these companies’ shelves.
+Our first target was Woolworths which performed poorly in our survey of the policies and procedures aimed at ensuring people’s human rights aren’t violated within company supply chains.
+Woolworths complex and extensive agricultural supply chains expose them to significant risks: recently we’ve seen reports of extreme labour exploitation on Australian farms, not to mention the slave-like conditions people work in, in other parts of the globe, to produce products which end up on this companies’ shelves.

-Put simply, both companies can and should do a lot better.
+Put simply, this company can and should do a lot better.

 In order to file a substantive resolution on climate/human rights issues in Australia, shareholders need to propose an amendment to the company's constitution which allows them to do so.
-Therefore, ACCR will also be proposing this kind of amendment to the company's constitution.
-You can read our proposal here.
+Therefore, ACCR has also proposed this kind of amendment to the company's constitution.

 For media enquiries please contact Brynn O'Brien email@example.com

 The Australian Business Review Social Activists Hijack Woolworths 27/10/17

 The Sydney Morning Herald How the new generation of activists corners boards 14/10/17

 The Constant Investor Woolworths facing shareholder resolution asking for human rights supply chain disclosure 11/10/17

 Executive Career Abuses Assessed in ASX Leaders 10/10/17